andrewtp32/Cyanobloom-Simulation/README.md

 For in-depth explainations on the theories and development of this project, see: (reference my thesis)

-## Instalation
+## Installation

-summary of section

 ### Requirements

-description of whatever
+description of whatever libraries need to be installed

+### Installation of package

 ## Usage